vungocbinh2009/vungocbinh2009/README.md

 ### Hi there 👋

 I am an Android programmer and a teacher.
-So the repositories contain some small products, but useful for the current job.
+So the repositories contain some small library, but useful for the current job.

 <!--
 **vungocbinh2009/vungocbinh2009** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.